CSCfi/csc-user-guide/docs/computing/debugging.md

 * [Arm DDT](../apps/ddt.md) Parallel C, C++ and Fortran 90 debugger.
 It also supports NVIDIA CUDA GPUs.
 * [GDB](gdb.md) GDB is the GNU Debugger for C, C++ and Fortran 90.
 * [PDB](pdb.md) PDB is an interactive source code debugger for Python programs.
-* [Cuda debugger PDB](cgdb.md) It is an interactive source code debugger for CUDA programs.
+* [Cuda debugger](cgdb.md) It is an interactive source code debugger for CUDA programs.